EE/django-goals/README.md

 The state transitions are managed automatically based on the preconditions and the outcome of the handler function.

+### Settings

+`GOALS_MAX_PROGRESS_COUNT` - Maximum number of progress entries a goal can have.
+Useful for limiting impact of bugs in handler functions.
+Instead of spinning indefinitely and filling up the database, the goal will be marked as failed.
+Set it to `None` to disable the limit.
+Default is `100`.

 ## A real-life example: use Django Goals in e-commerce